 Because I have sensitive teeth, it was recommended that I start with a 45 minute whitening followed by 20 minutes with the desensitization gel, and skip a day in between to gauge my sensitivity.
 Since my sensitivity was very minimal, I increased my whitening time to 1 hour on October 15th , and started whitening daily after that point for a total of 8 sessions.

 The below photo shows my level of staining before and the level of whitening I achieved after just 8 sessions!
 I’m going to save the rest of my syringes for a “touch up” in a few months.

 I found it difficult to judge the amount of gel to use at first, so I marked the syringes with a sharpie into four sections as each syringe has enough gel for 3 to 4 applications.
 This made it easier for applying the gel evenly into the dental trays.

 I think that this is a great method for at home dental whitening.
 And price-wise it is so much more affordable than dental office whitening – the kits range in price from $129 to $159 USD Non-Sensitive, and from $139 to $179 USD for Sensitive kits.
 The kits vary in price based on the level of staining and number of whitening (+desensitizing) syringes.

 Feel free to ask me any questions about my experience.

-Disclosure: PR sample and promo code.
+Disclosure: PR sample.
 However, my opinion is very much my own!